 Skills and Tips to Help You Make the Most of Your Next Vacation to Europe

 Age matters only if you’re a cheese.
 Many seniors are more energetic than their backpacker grandkids.
 But even for these folks, travel abroad is not without questions and concerns.
-I’m not a senior—yet—so I put an appeal on the Graffiti Wall of my website asking seniors to share their advice.
+I’m not a senior—yet—so I put an appeal on the Travel Forum of my website asking seniors to share their advice.
 The following tips were distilled from their many helpful responses.

 One of the first things to consider when planning a trip to Europe is when to go.
 Since most seniors are retired and can travel whenever they want, it’s smart to aim for shoulder season (April, May, September, and October).
 This allows you to avoid the most exhausting things about European travel: the crowds and heat of summer, and the high prices that follow the mobs.

 If you’re not yet comfortable using the Internet, learn how to get online (or enlist someone—maybe at your public library—to help you).
 The Internet is an invaluable resource for booking flights, checking train schedules, researching and reserving hotels, and lots more.
 Local travel classes (often offered by travel stores or libraries) are another good way to inspire you and help kick-start your planning.
 And having an email account (such as Yahoo or Google’s Gmail) that you can access from anywhere in the world makes it a snap to keep in touch with family back home.